microsoft/azuredevopslabs/labs/java/builddocker/readme.md

 ### IntelliJ

 1. You may have to reload the Maven project to update the plugins and dependencies.
-You can do this by clicking `View->Tool Windows->Maven` and then clicking the reload button (the top-left icon in the Maven project view).
+You can do this by clicking **View->Tool Windows->Maven** and then clicking the reload button (the top-left icon in the Maven project view).

     ![Refresh Maven](images/reload-maven.png)

-1. From the top toolbar of IntelliJ, click Build->Build Project and make sure there are no errors.
+1. From the top toolbar of IntelliJ, click **Build->Build Project** and make sure there are no errors.

-1. Click VCS->Commit.
-Add a commit message "Updating feed settings".
+1. Click **VCS->Commit**.
+Add a commit message **Updating feed settings**.
 Click the drop-down on the **Commit** button and select **Commit and Push**.
 Click **Push** on the prompt.

     ![Commit the changes to the pom.xml file](images/commit-changes.png)

 ### Eclipse

 1. You may have to reload the Maven project to update the plugins and dependencies.
-You can do this by right-clicking on the `myshuttle` working set/project, then selecting Maven -> Update Project.
+You can do this by right-clicking on the `myshuttle` working set/project, then selecting **Maven -> Update Project**.
 Then, keep the checkbox for `myshuttle` checked and press the **OK** button.

     ![Refresh Maven](images/eclipse-update-project.png)

-1. Right-click on the `myshuttle` working set/project, then select Run As -> Maven build.
+1. Right-click on the `myshuttle` working set/project, then select **Run As -> Maven build**.

     ![Build Maven](images/eclipse-maven-build.png)

-    In the configuration window, type in "compile" as the Maven Goal then press the Run button.
+    In the configuration window, type in **compile** as the Maven Goal then press the Run button.

     ![Build Maven](images/eclipse-maven-configuration.png)

-    >Ensure that you have already copied the settings.xml file from MyShuttleCalc to the .m2 folder before you run this.
-Otherwise, you can specify the settings.xml file in MyShuttle2 by clicking on the "File System..." button to the right of the User settings field in the configuration window to reference a settings file other than in the default .m2 folder.
+    {% include important.html content= "Ensure that you have already copied the **settings.xml** file from **MyShuttleCalc** to the **.m2** folder before you run this.
+Otherwise, you can specify the settings.xml file in MyShuttle2 by clicking on the **File System...** button to the right of the User settings field in the configuration window to reference a settings file other than in the default .m2 folder." %}

 1. Commit and push your changes through Team Explorer Everywhere.